 8) Coffee Filter Backdrop

-Accent walls are popular ways to add a creative and colorful design without filling the entire room with that design.
+Accent walls are a unique nursery idea if you want to add a creative and colorful design without filling the entire room with that design.
 With an accent wall, you can do things that are too intense to use throughout the room and create a central focus.
 Like accent walls, backdrops give you a central focus so that you can concentrate your decorating around that area.
 You can use this video as a resource for making a coffee filter backdrop that’s perfect for an under the sea nursery.

 9) Sea Creatures

 An underwater setting wouldn’t be complete without sea creatures to live there, so you’ll want to find ways to add sea critters to the nursery.
 This can include stuffed animals, toys, and wall stickers, among other things.
 Wall stickers in particular add a lot to the theme because you can get sets like this one that includes seaweed so that you’re creating a more realistic image.
 This way, you’ve included both unique underwater plants and sea creatures.

 Many people, grown or otherwise, like the legends about mermaids.
 There are numerous cartoons and movies with recreations of these legends, making them a wonderful way to decorate a nursery, particularly if you’re one of the many adults who love mermaids and their legends.
 You can use this article to create mermaid decorations like knit tails that’d turn your own baby into a mermaid infant.
 You can add mermaid decals on the walls and mix them in with non-legendary creatures, or create a legendary creature theme.